Calculating pregnancy weeks to months can confuse anyone. They don’t match!

 The same goes when counting pregnancy months.
-To reach a certain month of pregnancy, you need to first complete all the weeks in it fully.
-For example, if you are in your 5th month of pregnancy, it means you are pregnant for the full 4 months (the months you fully completed), plus a certain number of weeks.
+To reach a certain month of pregnancy, you must fully complete all the weeks in it.
+For example, if you are in your 5th month of pregnancy, it means you are pregnant for the full 4 months (the months you fully completed) plus a certain number of weeks.
 After you complete all the weeks in month 5 (4 months + 1/2/3/4 weeks), you will be five months pregnant and enter your sixth month.

 It might help if you think about it as you think about age.
-Before a baby reaches the first birthday, they are already in the first year of life.
-But only after the first birthday you will say that your baby is one year old.
+Before a baby’s first birthday, they are already in the first year of life.
+But only after the first birthday will you say that your baby is one year old.
 After reaching the first birthday and becoming one year old, your baby enters the second year of life but won’t be two years old before reaching the second birthday.

-To make it more simple and avoid confusion, it is easier to count your pregnancy in weeks only, than to change from pregnancy weeks to months, which is also what health practitioners usually do.
+To simplify it and avoid confusion, it is easier to count your pregnancy in weeks only than to change from pregnancy weeks to months, which is also what health practitioners usually do.

 More clear now?
 I hope so!

 Which pregnancy week are you in?
-Head over to our pregnancy week by week section, to read about fetal development and all pregnancy symptoms, by week of pregnancy.
+Head over to our pregnancy week by week section to read about fetal development and all pregnancy symptoms, by the week of pregnancy.